Vejtah/scrabblebot/README.md

 ### Build Your Own

-In case you would like to build your own SB (*Scrabble-Bot*), you can find the source code and specifications under `/main`.
-You will also need a 3D printer—and lots of patience and time.
-I will add the 3D models eventually, once I get them to a usable state.
+In case you would like to build your own SB (*Scrabble-Bot*), you can find the source code under `/code/main`.
+You will need:

+- 3D printer
+- Raspberry pi 4 model B *(Other models will probably work as well, but you I haven't checked)*
+- adafruit DC+Stepper Motor hat, *(to control the 2 stepper motors)*
+- PCA9685 Servo Driver hat
+- *...*
+- patience
+- time

+I will add the 3D models to `/3Dmodels` eventually, once I get them to a usable state.

-Don't be afraid to reach out.
+**Don't be afraid to reach out.**

 ---

 ### Virtual SB

-You can use the virtual version of SB located under `/virtual/v_scrabble.py`.
+You can use the virtual version of SB located under `code/virtual/v_scrabble.py`.

 ---
+## how does it work?
 ### Play

 The playing sequence of SB: